 A Hamburger Today

-The Vegan Experience: The Three Types of Servers
+Dietary Restrictions and the Three Types of Servers

 I had an early morning breakfast with some old friends on Monday morning.
 The location?
 A certain East Village institution known for the awesomeness of their pancakes and pastries.
 The five-block trek through foot-deep slush and a heavy snowfall meant I walked through that door with a hearty appetite.
 Having been through the vegan mill a few times, I know that breakfast is the most difficult meal to eat out.
 No eggs, no butter, no pancakes, no french toast, no pastries—usually you can't even find oatmeal without milk or butter in it.
 I was fully prepared to enjoy a meal of toast with jam or perhaps some fried potatoes and a salad if I was lucky.